 - The two online charters given new relaxed rules for student retention despite both receiving D performance grades and not meeting growth goals.

-- The 2018-2019 Budget Adjustment bill gives the virtual charter schools an extension for another 4 years even though both virtual schools are low-performing.
+- 2018-2019 Budget Adjustment bill grants the virtual charter schools pilot an extension for another four years even though both virtual schools are low-performing.

 A-F School Performance Grades

-- For the 2018–19 school year, 73.3 percent of all schools met or exceeded growth expectations, a slight increase from the previous year.
+- For the 2018–19 school year, 73.3% of all schools met or exceeded growth expectations, a slight increase from the previous year.

-- More than a third of North Carolina’s approximately 2,500 public schools received a performance grade of A or B last school year.
+- More than a third of NC’s approximately 2,500 public schools received a performance grade of A or B last school year.

-- The school performance grades are based on student test scores (80%) and 20% on student growth.
+- 80% of school performance grades are based on student test scores, 20% on student growth.

 - Schools with greater poverty earned fewer A/A+NG’s and B’s and earned more C’s, D’s, and F’s than schools with less poverty.

-- Of the 21.7 percent of schools receiving a D or F grade, 95 percent were serving high poverty populations.
+- Of the 21.7% of schools receiving a D or F grade, 95% were serving high poverty populations.

-- In schools with more than 80 percent low income students, 60 percent received a grade of D or F grade.
+- In schools with more than 80% low income students, 60% received a D or F grade.
 Less than one percent of schools with less than 20% low income student populations received a D or F grades.

-- The two state virtual charter schools received D grades and did not meet growth for the fourth year in a row.
+- The two state virtual charter schools received D grades not meeting growth for the fourth year in a row.

-- The total cost of these vouchers was $37.9 million.
+- There were 456 private schools with recipients enrolled.
+The total cost of these scholarships was over $48 million.

-- The largest cohort of voucher recipients attended a single religious school in Fayetteville (Trinity Christian School) with those 271 students making up more than half of its student population.
+- The largest cohort of Opportunity Scholarship recipients attended a single religious school in Fayetteville, Trinity Christian School, with those 309 students making up more than half of its student population.